ClarksonCJ/clarksoncj.github.io/content/posts/new_role.md

 ## Customize Your Workstation

 Setting up your device to your preferences is key to doing your best work.
-Familiarity breeds comfort, and amidst the whirlwind of a new role, a bit of comfort goes a long way.
+Familiarity breeds comfort, and in the whirlwind of a new role, a bit of comfort goes a long way.
 Take time to tweak your settings, personalize your tools, and create a workspace that feels like home.
 This not only helps in reducing stress but also increases productivity.
 Nothing ingratiates you better with your new team than being an effective member as quickly as possible.